harris-coding-lab/harris-coding-lab.github.io/README.md

 - We ask that Coding Lab attendees have the latest stable versions of - [R](https://cloud.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/#download) pre-installed on their local machine.
 We have instructions for Mac and Windows users in this [google doc](https://docs.google.com/document/d/1605JCpH3sV8lBG2x-PsxIQcB9rh3qY5zglfRnUbf43A/).
 We can help you if your stuck, and you can email the amazing staff of Harris IT at hsit-servicedesk@uchicago.edu as well.

 - Complete the "Pre-work".
-Watch the intro videos and complete the lab. (see below for links.)
+Watch the intro videos and complete the lab 0. (see below for links.)

 - Watch videos for Class 1.

-Note: the lab material for future classes is "under review" and will be updated prior to camp.
+Note: the lab material is subject to change.

 ### Materials